particle-iot/docs/src/content/reference/firmware.md

 string.length()
 ```

-Parameters:
+*Parameters:*

-  * string: a variable of type String
+- `string`: a variable of type String

 Returns: The length of the String in characters.

 ### remove()

-The String `remvove()` function modifies a string, in place, removing chars from the provided index to the end of the string or from the provided index to index plus count.
+The String `remove()` function modifies a string, in place, removing chars from the provided index to the end of the string or from the provided index to index plus count.

 ```C++
 // SYNTAX